4est-is-Forrest/square-iron/content/docs/Inbox Common Module/imports-and-constants.md

 Some advantages to this method:

-* It doesn't depend on anything other than an open instance of Outlook on the local machine
+* It doesn't depend on anything other than an open instance of Outlook